interrogator/opensauce/README.md

 ## To build

-If you want a nicely formatted, bleeding-edge version of the book, clone to repository and use your TeX builder to compile `sauce_book.tex`.
+If you want a nicely formatted, bleeding-edge version of the book, clone the repository and use your TeX builder to compile `sauce_book.tex`.
 If that's too much effort, a fairly recent PDF version will be kept [here](https://github.com/interrogator/opensauce/blob/master/sauce_book.pdf).

 ## To contribute